Artwork

 framed: 67 1/2 x 46 5/8 in.
 (171.5 x 118.4 cm)

-Credit Line: Gift of Dr. and Mrs. Frederic G. Oppenheimer, by exchange
+Credit Line: San Antonio Museum of Art, gift of Dr. and Mrs. Frederic G. Oppenheimer, by exchange

 Object number: 86.57.1